syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ### Animation

-You can enable animation using **enableAnimation** property of series.
-This will animate the chart series on two occasions – when the chart is loaded for the first time or whenever you change the series type using type property.
+You can enable animation by using the **enableAnimation** property of series.
+This animates the chart series on two occasions – when the chart is loaded for the first time or whenever you change the series type by using the type property.

 {% highlight js %}